 As the example in the preceding section illustrates, the direct encoding of features structures can be verbose.
 Consequently, the effort of encoding large numbers of feature structures in this manner could be enormous, and could result in the creation of enormous files.
 To reduce the size and complexity of the task of encoding feature structures, one may use the feats attribute of the <fs> element to point to one or more of the features of that element.
-This indirect method of encoding feature structures presumes that the <f> elements are assigned unique id values, and are collected together in <fLib> elements (feature libraries).
-In turn, feature structures can be collected together in <fsLib> elements (feature-structure libraries).
+This indirect method of encoding feature structures presumes that the <f> elements are assigned unique id values, and are collected together in <flib> elements (feature libraries).
+In turn, feature structures can be collected together in <fslib> elements (feature-structure libraries).
 Finally, one may use the fval attribute of the <f> element to point to its values.
-This indirect method of encoding feature structures is values.
-This indirect method of encoding feature values presumes that the value elements are assigned if eature values presumes that the value elements are assigned if eature values presumes that the value elements are assigned when the value elements are assigned if eature values presumes that the value elements are assigned when the value elements are assigned when the value elements are assigned if eature values for representing feature, feature-structure and feature-value libraries, along with their descriptions and attributes, are the following.
+This indirect method of encoding feature values presumes that the value elements are assigned id specifications, and are collected together in <fvlib> elements (feature-value libraries).
+The elements which are used for representing feature, feature-structure and feature-value libraries, along with their descriptions and attributes, are the following.